dayonoliveira/Statistic/README.md

 ## More details

 In this project there is a file with a more detailed explanation of what each method does.
-The file that has these explanations and details is the `descriptions.md`.
+The file that has these explanations and details is the [`descriptions.md`](descriptions.md).

-> Note: The `descriptions.md` file is still under development.
+> Note: The `descriptions.md` file is ready.
+If there is any structure modification in the `statistic.py` file, the `descriptions.md` will be modified.